ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 </row>
 ```

-Are you starting to see the difference?
-Do you sense the benefits?
+Can you see the difference?
+Are you starting to sense the benefits?

 Designing custom UI components with tags and attributes instead of classes is fun and it's better.
 It is objectively better: